-The proposed design layout includes the installation of up to 50 permitted turbines, as well as associated supporting infrastructure, including temporary construction offices, temporary laydown areas, crane pads, an operations and maintenance (O&M) building, access roads, meteorological towers, pad-mounted transformers, collection lines, collector substation, microwave tower, transmission lines, as needed and point of interconnection (POI) (AECOM 2015d).
+The proposed design layout includes the installation of 46 permitted turbines, as well as associated supporting infrastructure, including temporary construction offices, temporary laydown areas, crane pads, an operations and maintenance (O&M) building, access roads, meteorological towers, pad-mounted transformers, collection lines, collector substation, microwave tower, transmission lines, as needed and point of interconnection (POI) (AECOM 2015d).

-The proposed turbines include a total of approximately 40 Siemens 3.2MW wind energy generating turbines for a total installed capacity of up to 100MW, although up to 50 proposed turbine locations will be permitted.
+Up to 36 Siemens 3.2MW wind energy generating turbines are proposed for a total installed capacity of up to 100MW, although 46 proposed turbine locations will be permitted.
 Each turbine is to be mounted on concrete foundations, either as a pile or spread-footing type foundation and equipped with a transformer located outside the base of the tower (AECOM 2015d).